 1. Quality of work could suffer

 If you work on two things at once, you aren’t devoting your attention to any one thing.
 With limited focus, you’re bound to make mistakes.
-For example, if you’re trying to troubleshoot an issue for a client while filing papers, you won’t do either accurately because you’re not truly focusing on either task.
+For example, if you’re trying to troubleshoot an issue for a client on the phone while answering emails, you won’t do either accurately because you’re not truly focusing on either task.